-To put it simply, ‘Out to Sea’ is an environmentally conscious romantic suspense that has no blissful ending, but it tells a story, and it teaches a lesson.
+To put it simply, ‘Out to Sea’ is an environmentally conscious romantic suspense that tells a story, and it teaches a lesson.
 It may not feel good, but lessons rarely do.
 I think by the end of this book, whether the reader loves it or hates it, they will never forget it.
 I wrote it to be the kind of story that sticks, even if it isn’t popular for the particular content or level of fiction.
 With that being said, this is one of my personal favorites as a writer, and it had an impact on me that my other works haven’t.
 It may be a speculative fiction novel, but the pain and despair I put in the pages was anything but a fairy tale; I’m confident the emotion will help get the message across loud and clear.
-I Hope you enjoy this romance thriller, and new addition to my young adult thriller books.
+I hope you enjoy this romance thriller, and new addition to my young adult thriller books.

 Add this book to your best romance thriller books to read list today.

 Get a copy of Out to Sea now.